-I had the pleasure of talking to more than 25 email marketing software providers last year.
-During the compilation of the Email vendor selection guide 2011.
-Of wihich the 2012 preparations are in full swing.
+I had the pleasure of talking to more than 25 email marketing software providers during the compilation of the Email vendor selection guide.
 Some of these contacts sprung into interesting conversations about email marketing, email tools and life.

 I also asked what they thought about the trends in email marketing software and features.
 What should we be seeing soon?
 What are the most important or new features in email marketing software ?
 Here are the insights our panel of email professionals shared:

 What is the most important trend in email marketing software features?